MarsWasNotAvailable/ContactFormDemo/README.md

 >   **back/database-login.json**

 >   This whole web app is handled by **NodeJS** (a choice):
->   `npm install -g http-server http, mysql, url, path, querystring`.
+>   `npm install http-server http, mysql, url, path, querystring`.
 >   Dont forget nodejs has to be in the PATH: can add "/AppData/Roaming/npm"
 >   **To run the server, one can call:**
 >   `npm start` **or** `node main.js`